Psychedelics and Health Risks

 - Journeyer’s who have experienced significant trauma often report experiencing these memories and associated emotions during their psychedelic journey.
 While using psychedelics such as psilocybin or LSD, and in particular with MDMA, these traumatic memories are often met with less or without anxiety (ref) leading to positive therapeutic outcomes.
 Importantly, the opposite is true - journeyer's may experience intense fear or panic and require sometime after their journey to stabilize again.
 It is recommended that those who have experienced trauma to work with a registered mental health professional prior to a psychedelic experience to ensure the journeyer is equipped with the right tools to process and integrate the material safely and learn the skills necessary to navigate trauma.

-- If you are having difficulties or experiencing one or more of the following symptoms after your psychedelic experience for more than 1-week, seek help from a medical professional: you are easily startled or frightened, always on guard for danger, self-destructive behavior, trouble sleeping, trouble concentrating, irritability, quick to anger or aggressive behavior, overwhelming guilt or shame, intrusive thoughts, overwhelming fear.
+- If you are having difficulties or experiencing one or more of the following symptoms after your psychedelic experience for more than 1-week, seek help from a medical professional: you are easily startled or frightened, always on guard for danger, engage in self-destructive behavior, have trouble sleeping, trouble concentrating, are irritable, are quick to anger or lash out with aggressive behavior, experience overwhelming guilt or shame, have intrusive thoughts or overwhelming fear.
 You are avoiding activities or places that trigger memories of the event, social isolation and withdrawal, lack of interest in previously-enjoyable activities.

 Difficult: Ego Dissolution